opentoonz/opentoonz_docs/source/editing_curves_and_numerical_columns.rst

     - Right-click the folder and choose Show All from the menu that opens to display or hide all columns or curves related to its parameters.

-.. tip:: **To open the graph editor in a separate window:**
+.. tip:: **To open the Function Curve Editor in a separate window:**

-    1. Make sure the option Graph Editor Opens in Popup is selected from the Function Editor dropdown menu, in the Preferences > Interface window.
+    1. Make sure the option Function Curve Editor Opens in Popup is selected from the Function Editor dropdown menu, in the Preferences > Interface window.

     2. Click the Function Editor Toggle button (|schematic|) in the top bar of the Function Editor.